Securing Applications and Services

 Open a browser window and visit the application URL.

-Before securing the application, let’s configure a new client in our Red Hat Single Sign-On realm.
+Before securing the application, configure a new client in the Red Hat Single Sign-On demo realm:

 -

-Open a browser window and log in to the Red Hat Single Sign-On administration web console.
+Open the Red Hat Single Sign-On administration console.

 -